 How many complaints or grievances did the project receive from members of the public or civil society organisations during the reporting period?
 Please split by stakeholder group.
-Summarise any issues raised in the complaints or grievances and explain how they were resolved:

-8. Status and Reporting on Resettlement Action Plan/Livelihood Restoration Framework

-Existing Land Acquisitions

-Please report any further progress made during this reporting period in the implementation of the Resettlement Action Plan (RAP) or Livelihood Restoration Framework (LRF), using the monitoring indicators as detailed in the RAP or LRF, and complete the table below.
+Summarise any issues raised in the complaints or grievances and explain how they were resolved: 8.
+Status and Reporting on Resettlement Ac tion Plan/Livelihood R estoration Framework 8.
+Status and Reporting on Resettlement Action Plan/Livelihood Restoration Framework Existing Land Acquisitions Please report any further progress made during this reporting period in the implementation of the Resettlement Action Plan (RAP) or Livelihood Restoration Framework (LRF), using the monitoring indicators as detailed in the RAP or LRF, and complete the table below.
 Please provide the results of any other related monitoring carried out by the Company or its consultants and attach any additional information you think would be useful.

-Have all the affected persons been fully compensated for their physical displacement and, if applicable, any economic losses Yes 🗆 No 🗖 If no, specify how many compensation payments are still outstanding (in terms of number and percentage of recipients and payment amounts) and state when these payment will be made: resulting from the project?
+Have all the affected persons been fully compensated for their physical displacement and, if applicable, any economic losses resulting from the project?
+Yes □ No □ If no, specify how many compensation payments are still outstanding (in terms of number and percentage of recipients and payment amounts) and state when these payment will be made:

 Has the land acquisition had any additional, unforeseen impacts on affected persons' standard of living or access to livelihoods that were not previously covered in the RAP?
-Yes 🗖 No 🗖 If yes, quantify these impacts and specify what measures have been undertaken to minimize and mitigate these impacts.
+Yes No If yes, quantify these impacts and specify what measures have been undertaken to minimize and mitigate these impacts.
 If no, specify how potential impacts on livelihoods have been monitored.
 Have any vulnerable groups been identified?
-Yes 🗆 No 🗖 If yes, list the groups that were identified and describe any additional measures undertaken in order to mitigate impacts specific to these groups.
+Yes No If yes, list the groups that were identified and describe any additional measures undertaken in order to mitigate impacts specific to these groups.
 If applicable, have all transit allowances been paid?
-Yes 🗆 No 🗖 If no, specify how many payments are still outstanding (in terms of number and percentage of recipients and payment amounts) and state when these payments will be made.
+Yes No If no, specify how many payments are still outstanding (in terms of number and percentage of recipients and payment amounts) and state when these payments will be made.
 Has legal support been provided to all the affected persons?
-Yes 🗆 No 🗖 If yes, specify how many persons effectively made use of the legal support.
+Yes 🗆 No 🗅 If yes, specify how many persons effectively made use of the legal support.
 Have all outstanding land and/or resource claims been settled?
-Yes D No D Not applicable D If no, specify how many claims are still outstanding and state what the expected timing is for settling them.
-Have there been any new land acquisition- related complaints or grievances?
-Yes 🗆 No 🗖 If yes, please state how many and summarize their content.
+Yes □ No □ Not applicable □ If no, specify how many claims are still outstanding and state what the expected timing is for settling them.
+Have there been any new land acquisition-related complaints or grievances?
+Yes No If yes, please state how many and summarize their content.

 Has the company regularly reported to the affected communities on progress made in implementing the RAP?
-Yes 🗆 No 🗖 If yes, please state how many meetings were held and how many participants attended. covering the new land ac ng year, please provide documents to show closure of land acquisition equisition and describe mitigation measures, compensation, agreements status of compensation.
+Yes 🗆 No 🗅 If yes, please state how many meetings were held and how many participants attended.
+New Land Acquisitions If the company acquired any new land for the project during the reporting year, please provide documents to show closure of land acquisition transactions.
+Please attach new/revised RAP covering the new land acquisition and describe mitigation measures, compensation, agreements reached, etc., and provide in tabular form a list of affected people and status of compensation.
 Have any persons been physically displaced?
-Yes 🗆 No 🗖 If yes, how many?
+Yes 🗆 No 🗅 If yes, how many?
 Have any persons been economically displaced?
-Yes 🗆 No 🗖 If yes, how many?
+Yes No If yes, how many?
 Was it a government assisted resettlement?
-Yes 🗆 No 🗖

-9. Community Interaction and Development

-Please summarise any social or community development initiatives undertaken by the company during the reporting period, and any associated expenditure:
+Yes No 9.
+Community Interaction and Developmen dertaken by the company during the reporting period, and any associated